Vanilagy/Marbleland/docs/api.md

 Returns extended metadata about a pack in the form of [ExtendedPackInfo](#extendedpackinfo)

 ### `GET` /api/pack/{pack-id}/zip
-Get the .zip archive for the given pack, containing all levels the pack contains.
+Get the .zip archive for a given pack, containing all levels the pack contains.

 **Query parameters:**